Toussaint Louverture: A Revolutionary Life by Philippe Girard

 The epithet often used for the diminutive Louverture was "the Black Napoleon."
 But this is an insult to a leader who, at five feet two inches, stood shoulder-to-shoulder with Napoleon and bettered his forces on the battlefield.
 Truly respecting Louverture means giving him the same measure of analysis as Napoleon has received.
 Previous generations of pro-colonialist, racialist, and anti-abolitionist detractors on one hand, and black nationalist and pro-abolitionist admirers on the other, have failed to depict Louverture in all his complexity.
 Ultimately, Girard's Louverture remains a mystery, but what his biography makes certain is that Louverture was both a Great Man, à la Carlyle, and the product of a time and place in history, à la Spencer.

 Joshua Alvarez is a writer and journalist.
 He's written for the Brooklyn Rail and The Atlantic.
-He tweets at @jalvarez1189.
+He tweets at @jshalv.

 Comments are open to registered bookforum.com users only.
 Please login to post.